cirosantilli/notes/motivation/intel.md

 # Cover letter

-For some weird reason, I derive great pleasure from knowing that smart compilers will translate my `memcopy` directly to
+For some weird reason, I derive great pleasure learning what my compiler will `memcopy` directly to